 By default, the Layer popup is set to None and turned off.
-To turn it on, just choose a layer from the popup box.
-This layer has to be in your Timeline, and the View (eye icon) should be turned off for that layer.
+To turn it on, just choose a layer from your timeline in the dropdown menu.

 Time Sampling determines which frame of the layer is sampled to generate the custom particle.
 There are 11 modes.
 The mode determines which frame the custom particle is sampled from with options for starting from the first frame, picking a random frame, or splitting the layer source into multiple clips.

-The default choice is Current Time.
+The default choice is Random - Loop.
 If the custom particle is a still image, the mode should always be set to Current Time.
 This option will speed up rendering because the same frame of the layer is used for all particles in the current frame.

 When using an animated particle, the other modes are useful.
 The Start, Random and Split modes can drastically reduce the time needed to pre-render the custom particle layer.

 The Start at modes all begin at frame one (the start) of the custom input layer.